 One goal within the EMERALD project is to adopt the Clouditor tool by increasing its Technology Readiness Level (TRL) from 5 to 7.
-Most of the enhancements will be made in other components of the Clouditor tool, e.g., by providing graph-based evidence in the Clouditor-Evidence Store.
-However, in addition to improving code quality, performance, and fixing bugs, Clouditor-Orchestrator will also include the functionality to make final certification decisions.
-Previously, in the MEDINA project, the certification decision was handled by a different tool (see section 4.4.2 of D5.5 [8]).
+Most of the enhancements will be made in other components of the Clouditor tool, e.g., by providing a database implementation in the Clouditor-Evidence Store that allows to use graph data queries.
+However, in addition to improving code quality, performance, and fixing bugs, Clouditor-Orchestrator will also include the functionality to make final attestation decisions.
+Previously, in the MEDINA project, the certification decision was handled by a different tool (see section 4.4.2 of D5.5 [10]).
+Finally, we also introduce the handling of users for access restriction and task handling in the Orchestrator.